rust-lang/book/second-edition/src/ch01-00-introduction.md

 # Introduction

-Welcome to “The Rust Programming Language,” an introductory book about Rust.
+Welcome to the second edition of “The Rust Programming Language,” an introductory book about Rust.
 Rust is a programming language that’s focused on safety, speed, and concurrency.
 Its design lets you create programs that have the performance and control of a low-level language, but with the powerful abstractions of a high-level language.
 These properties make Rust suitable for programmers who have experience in languages like C and are looking for a safer alternative, as well as those from languages like Python who are looking for ways to write code